 - Played piano with Jazz and Afro-Cuban ensembles.

 - Studied with Hannah Tinti, editor of One Story.

 I have been tutoring students off and on since 2008, when I completed an internship in Peer Tutoring at the Writing Center of my alma mater, Washington College in Chestertown, Maryland.
 Among our source material were Diana Hacker, Strunk & White, and Bird by Bird.
 I learned to focus on drawing out pockets of hidden knowledge from the student, and encouraging them, through Socratic method, to expand their critical thinking.

-I continue this work today as a Writing Studio tutor at the Maryland Institute College of Art (MICA) in Baltimore, where I conduct hour-long sessions with young artists.
+I worked as a Writing Studio tutor at the Maryland Institute College of Art (MICA) in Baltimore for 8 years, conducted hour-long sessions with young artists.
 Together, we work on art history papers, personal essays, and applications.
 We edit and discuss short stories, reading assignments, and even personal correspondence

 Most of my students are ELL (English Language Learners), or have special learning needs, including hearing-impairment, but I can work with any level of language proficiency or stage in the writing process.

 My Students Still Like Me

 I won’t take it personally if we don’t click, and neither should you.
 Tutor-Tutee (that’s you) relationships depend on chemistry, and maybe you’d learn better with someone else.
 That said, I’ve enjoyed getting to know and keep in touch with some of my regular tutees at MICA, as they embarked on exciting travels or careers in art, design, and entrepreneurship.